jurvis/landing/src/pages/posts/2019-01-13-jurvis-information-processor/2019-01-13-jurvis-information-processor.md

 * [Robert Heaton’s How To Read](https://robertheaton.com/2018/06/25/how-to-read/)
 * [Sirupsen’s How I Read](https://sirupsen.com/read/)

 Most reading processing techniques seems to follow the uniform format of: Reading, Processing, and Writing.
-Since they seem to have worked so reliably for many others, I will  be thinking about my own in the same format.
+Since they seem to have worked so reliably for many others, I will be doing the same.

 ## Consumption
 ### Highlights
-Highlights is the easiest to do.
+Highlights is the easiest thing to do.
 I do it today, and have been doing it for a very long time.
 However, I suffer from what I call the “highlight and forget” syndrome.
 Which does not encourage information retention at any level.

-Last year I started a commonplace book where I started recording down my highlights in index cards and mark them topically before transferring them into Evernote and shelving them into long-term storage.
+2 years ago I started a commonplace book after reading this [blog post](https://ryanholiday.net/how-and-why-to-keep-a-commonplace-book/) by Ryan Holiday.
+I started recording down my highlights in index cards and mark them topically before transferring them into Evernote and shelving them into long-term storage.

-Unfortunately, I never revisit these index cards unless I’m writing something (which unfortunately became rare as my time in service continued on).
+Unfortunately, I never revisit these index cards unless I’m writing something.
+This became rarer over time, as my time in military service continued on.

 I want to change that.

-On top of having highlights marked topically, they should also be categorised to the following: key to remember, needs more research, requires more questioning, funny.
-These symbols will then determine how they get processed (a system that will be discussed further down in this post).
+On top of having highlights marked topically, they should also be categorised to the following: key to remember, needs more research, requires more questioning, funny, and new vocabuluary.

+These categories will then have a defined set of symbols to represent them; forming the final determinant of how they get processed (a system to be discussed further down this post.)

-Which brings us to the next system: the symbols to indicate them while reading a book.
+Which brings us to the next system: the drawing symbols to indicate them while reading a book.

 ### Symbols
 ![](symbols.jpeg)
-* **Needs more research** — highlights that are interesting, but I’ll like to do more research on it.
+* **Needs more research** — highlights that are interesting, but I will like to do more research on it.
 * **Needs to be remembered** — highlights that form the foundations of understanding an idea that is being put forth by the writer/speaker
 * **Points that require more questioning** — Things that I find complicated to understand I will like to spend more time thinking about.
 * **LOL** — just funny stuff I read/hear about; will probably send to my partner too